Group Practice Tech Podcast

 Episodes will be everywhere from 5 minutes to an hour, depending on what we’re talking about.
 We let the topic set the length.

-Liath Dalton is PCT’s deputy director and a co-owner.
+Liath Dalton is PCT’s director and a co-owner.
 Liath is especially passionate about helping therapists be resourced and supported in navigating the security compliance process and identifying the solutions and processes that meet the particular needs of their practices.
 Liath’s consultation area of expertise is focused on selecting the right combination of services and tech that not only meet the legal-ethical needs of mental health practices, but also the functionality, efficiency, and cost-effectiveness needs as well.